GoogleCloudPlatform/nodejs-docs-samples/.github/config/README.md

 - `PROJECT_ID`: The project used by the testing infrastructure.
 - `RUN_ID`: A random unique identifier, different on every test run.
+- `SERVICE_ACCOUNT`: The email of the testing service account.

 > **Note**: An environment variable explicitly defined under `env` with the same name as an automatic variable overrides the automatic variable.